-ANZ is among the top 4 banks in Australia, the largest banking group in New Zealand and Pacific, and among the top 50 banks in the world.
+ANZ is among the top 4 banks in Australia, the largest banking group in New Zealand and Pacific, and among the top 100 banks in the world by market capitalisation.

 ANZ world headquarters is located in Melbourne.
 It first opened as the Bank of Australasia in Sydney in 1835 and in Melbourne from 1838 and our history involves many different banks.